thomamn/java-data-modelling/README.md

 #### Epic

-”A local hotel wants to keep a record of room bookings.
-The hotel has a lot of rooms, but customers will only be able to choose one room per booking.
-The person who books the room is not necessarily the person providing contact details.”
+”A restaurant wants to introduce an online booking system for their main dining room, which has various tables.
+The restaurant is open throughout the day so customers can book for a variety of times."

 #### User Stories
-- As a customer, so I can have a place to stay tomorrow night, I want to book a room at the hotel.
+- As a customer, so I can have a meal tomorrow night, I want to book a table at the restaurant.
-- As the hotel owner, so I can expand my business, I want to add new rooms to the hotel.
+- As the restaurant owner so that I can manage my business effectively I want to be able to alter the number of tables available at a given time.

 Design a simplified booking system for this epic.